couchbaselabs/observability/microlith/README.md

 A prototype for deploying a single image to rule them all for observability.

+To run a full stack use the `Makefile` and just execute the default target: `make` This will spin up a Couchbase cluster (single node) with Prometheus exporter and logging sidecars.
+It will also build and start the all-in-one observability container and configure it to talk to the cluster automatically.
+Add additional clusters by running up a new Couchbase Server image and either attaching it to an existing cluster or creating a new one.

+# Container specifics
 To build and run:
 ```
 docker build -t couchbase-observability .